semente-de/hugo-site-backend/content/about.md

 ## Our Impact & Vision

-*Semente* empowers communities by providing accessible tools and methodologies for sustainable development.
+*semente* empowers communities by providing accessible tools and methodologies for sustainable development.
 We foster collaborative ecosystems where resources are managed circularly and collectively, leading to resilient and thriving local initiatives.
 Our vision is a world where every community has the means to design and implement its own path towards a regenerative future.

 ### Watch Our Journey & Insights

 Discover more about our approach, case studies, and the impact of *semente* in action:

-{{< youtube_responsive id="cjYhaq-wibQ" playlist="PLSHdLCc8rAquu46BlqJEdqhrHafv-kIHU" title="Semente Toolkit Playlist" >}}
+{{< youtube_responsive id="kIu3pkUq298" playlist="PLSHdLCc8rAquu46BlqJEdqhrHafv-kIHU" title="Semente Toolkit Playlist" >}}

 ---